AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 * **Inference parameters** :

-  * Window inference: You can choose to use inference on the whole image at once, which can yield better performance at the cost of more memory.
+  * **Window inference**: You can choose to use inference on the entire image at once (can yield better performance) or divide the image on smaller chunks, based on your memory constraints.
-    For larger images this is not possible, due to memory limitations.
-    For this reason, you can use a specific window size to run inference on smaller chunks one by one, for lower memory usage.
-  * Window overlap: You may specify the amount of overlap between windows; this overlap helps improve performance by reducing border effects.
-    Recommended values are 0.1-0. for 3D inference.
+  * **Window overlap**: Define the overlap between windows to reduce border effects; Recommended values are 0.1-0. for 3D inference.
-  * Keep on CPU: You can also choose to keep the dataset in the RAM rather than the VRAM to avoid running out of VRAM if you have several images.
+  * **Keep on CPU**: You can choose to keep the dataset in RAM rather than VRAM to avoid running out of VRAM if you have several images.
-  * Device: You can choose to run inference on the CPU or GPU.
-If you have a GPU, it is recommended to use it for faster inference.
+  * **Device Selection**: You can choose to run inference on either CPU or GPU.
+A GPU is recommended for faster inference.

 * **Anisotropy** :

-  | If you want to see your results without **anisotropy** when you have anisotropic images,
-  | you may specify that you have anisotropic data and set the **resolution of your volume in micron**, this will save and show the results without anisotropy.
+ For **anisotropic images** you may set the **resolution of your volume in micron**, to view and save the results without anisotropy.

 * **Thresholding** :

   You can perform thresholding to **binarize your labels**.
-  All values beneath the chosen **confidence threshold** will be set to 0.
+  All values below the **confidence threshold** will be set to 0.

 .. hint::
   It is recommended to first run without thresholding.
 You can then use the napari contrast limits to find a good threshold value,